MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 In practical terms, what this means is that these older Office versions might not be able to use all the latest functionality and features of Microsoft 365 services.
 In addition, over time, these older versions might encounter other unexpected performance or reliability issues while using Microsoft 365 services.
 That's because as we make improvements to Microsoft 365 services, we're not taking into account or testing with these older Office versions.

 We won’t take any active measures to block older Office versions from connecting to Microsoft 365 services if they're in extended support and are kept up to date.
-For example, Office 2013 with Service Pack 1, which is in extended support until April 11, 2023.

 Therefore, to provide the best experience with using Microsoft 365 services, we strongly recommend that you move off older Office versions to versions supported for connecting to Microsoft 365 services.